apache/arrow-site/_posts/2025-02-04-data-wants-to-be-free.md

 As data practitioners, we often find our data “held hostage”.
-Instead of being able to use data as soon as we get it, we have to spend time—time to parse and clean up inefficient CSV files, time to wait for an outdated query engine to struggle with a few gigabytes of data, and time to wait for the data to make it across a socket.
+Instead of being able to use data as soon as we get it, we have to spend time—time to parse and clean up inefficient and messy CSV files, time to wait for an outdated query engine to struggle with a few gigabytes of data, and time to wait for the data to make it across a socket.
 It’s that last point we’ll focus on today.
 In an age of multi-gigabit networks, why is it even a problem in the first place?
 And it is